-As CEO/President of Ember Education, a division of San Joaquin Valley College, Incorporated, Mike Perry oversees the operation, growth and accountability of all educational entities operating under SJVC, Inc. His mission is to provide the highest outcomes for students and graduates on every San Joaquin Valley College and Carrington College campus Ember Ed serves.
+As CEO/President of Ember Education, a division of San Joaquin Vallev College, Incorporated, Mike Perrv oversees the operation, growth accountability and of all educational entities operating under SJVC, Inc. His mission is to provide the highest outcomes for students and graduates on every San Joaquin Valley College and Carrington College campus Ember Ed serves.